Biometix/biometix.github.io/getting_started/stateless.md

 <a name="setup">
 ## Setup

 This project is run as a server which provides BQAT functionalities as RESTful API.
-You can simply pull the Docker image and start it with the Docker Compose file provided.
-In stead of store the results in database, this stateless server will not store any information locally, the output will be returned directly.
+To start, simply pull the Docker image and start it with the Docker compose file provided.
+Instead of storing the results in a database, this stateless server will not store any information locally and the output will be returned directly.

 ### Download the Docker Compose file
 {: .no_toc }